 "In classes we learn a lot about the fundamentals of entrepreneurship and there are also boot camps and start-up competitions to apply those lessons to real-world problem solving."Luke TylerClass of 2022

 Required Entrepreneurship Foundation Courses (6 credits):

-- BMGT 4565 Innovation and Entrepreneurship – students learn the creativity, innovation, prototyping and problem solving skills needed for successful entrepreneurship in any context.
+- BMGT 4565 Creativity and Innovation – Students learn the creativity, innovation, prototyping and problem solving skills needed for successful entrepreneurship in any context. (prerequisite BMGT 2501).

 Required Entrepreneurship Focus Courses (choose 1 course for 3 credits):

 - BMGT 3442 Social Entrepreneurship – students learn how to apply entrepreneurship concepts to address social issues, with an emphasis on the triple bottom line.
 Prerequisites: BMGT 4640, BMGT 4565.